 As physical therapists, we are part of the team of clinicians that provide care to patients with severe chronic pain or acute pain originating from cancer or noncancerous conditions.
-As such, we offer our expertise whenever it is needed.
+We do agree that affordable access to palliative care for severely ill patients improves the quality of life, allows patients to choose their treatment options and is a cost-effective or cost neutral alternative treatment.